30 Day No Social Media Challenge

 What I observed about myself:

 I used to have multiple tabs with music/video, Facebook, Twitter, Linkedin, Quora and many more all at once.
 I couldn’t focus on a particular site at a time.
 Today, I watched the video even the ones including interviews.
-I was more focused than before and
+I was more focused than before and committed to only one task at a time; watching videos and nothing else.

 After meeting Sisan dai, Narayan dai, and a few others, we clicked some pictures.
 For a moment I thought, maybe I should get back to social media and posts those pictures.
 Met some more amazing people.
-But it just lasted for
+But it just lasted for sometime.

 Day 3, 4, 5 went by….
 Nothing really that were intriguing.